Top 5 Ways That Wildfires Start

 ©iStockphoto.com/deepblue4you

-Cigarettes are another common cause of wildfires.
-Makes sense -- they're certainly burning and they're easy to flick out of sight when a smoke break is over.
+Cigarettes are among the leading causes of wildfires.
+Makes sense — they're certainly burning and they're easy to flick out of sight when a smoke break is over.
 But the careless toss of a still-burning cigarette butt can have serious consequences if it catches a forest on fire.

 When out in the woods, smokers need to take special care their habits don't land them in a lot of trouble.
-Cigarettes, cigars and even pipe tobacco all need to be thoroughly ground out in the dirt until you're absolutely certain they're extinguished.
-A stump or a log is not a suitable alternative to an ashtray, and it goes without saying that leaves and other brush should be avoided.
-Also, even though it might seem gross to keep an ashtray in the car, it's far worse to simply toss a cigarette out an open car window.
+Cigarettes butts, cigars and even pipe tobacco all need to be thoroughly ground out in the dirt until you're absolutely certain they're extinguished.

 Advertisement